Skip to main content

 What You Can Do To Prevent Suicide

 September is National Suicide Awareness Month.
-This month and all year long, KVC works to raise awareness, reduce stigma and educate people on how to help prevent suicide.
-According to the American Foundation for Suicide Prevention, more than 47,511 people died by suicide in 2019.
-That’s 1 person every 11 minutes.
-Suicide has become a major public health issue and families across the United States are in crisis as suicide has become the second leading cause of death for people ages 10 to 34.
-To help protect yourself and those close to you from this tragic public health issue, it’s important to understand the warning signs, risk factors and what you can do to prevent suicide.
+This month (and all year long), KVC works to raise awareness, reduce stigma and educate people on how to help prevent suicide.
+According to the American Foundation for Suicide Prevention, 49,476 people died by suicide in 2022.
+And in only two years since its launch, the 988 Suicide & Crisis Lifeline has responded to more than 10 million contacts.
+Suicide has become a major public health issue and families across the United States are in crisis as suicide has become the second leading cause of death for people ages 10-14 and 25-34

-Know the Risk Factors
+988Know the Risk Factors

 • A prior suicide attempt